Bordered Floer homology for manifolds with torus boundary via immersed curves

 \labellist \pinlabel {$\vdots$} at 360 54 \pinlabel {$\vdots$} at 360 160 \pinlabel {$\sigma_\bu$} at 367 290 \pinlabel {$\sigma_\circ$} at 367 427 \pinlabel {$A$} at 310 293 \pinlabel {$A$} at 310 430 \pinlabel {$A$} at 418 293 \pinlabel {$A$} at 418 430

 \pinlabel {$z$} at 243 344 \endlabellist

 \labellist \pinlabel {$z$} at 243 344 \pinlabel {$\infty$} at 422 282.5 \pinlabel {$(2,1)$} at 270 450.6 \endlabellist

 It will now be useful to make explicit the handle decomposition associated with the punctured torus $T$, in which the corner box corresponds to a 0-handle; see Figure \ref{fig:anatomy}.
 The corner box contains an arbitrary configuration of embedded arcs (possibly intersecting one another).
-Boxes \(\sigma_\bu\) and \(\sigma_\circ\) are permutation boxes; they contain a braid-like immersed curve diagram.
-The boxes labeled \(A\) are arrow boxes; they contain parallel curve segments joined by an arbitrary configuration of crossover arrows.
-(All of the crossover arrows are contained in these arrow boxes.)
-Each strand in an arrow box has two directions: towards the cornerbox and away from the cornerbox (to the permutation box).
+Because all crossover arrows in the output of Proposition \ref{prop:curves-plus-crossovers} move clockwise, any arrows passing a corner of the corner box can be immediately removed by move (M1) and we may assume all other arrows lie in one of the two 1-handles.
+We previously assumed that the immersed curves consist of purely horizontal or vertical segments outside the corner box (that is, in the 1-handles), but it will be convenient to allow these segments to cross each other so that the endpoints of these segments can be ordered independently on each end of the 1-handle.
+We collect all crossings into \emph{permutation boxes} near the middle of the handle, which we label \(\sigma_\bu\) and \(\sigma_\circ\); they contain a braid-like immersed curve diagram.
+The boxes labeled \(A\) are \emph{arrow boxes}; they contain parallel curve segments joined by an arbitrary configuration of crossover arrows.
+All of the crossover arrows are contained in these arrow boxes.
+Each strand in an arrow box has two directions: towards the corner box and away from the corner box (toward the permutation box).
 A specific example is shown in Figure \ref{fig:anatomy-running-example}.